Depakote: 7 things you should know

 - Side effects such as an increase in liver enzymes and thrombocytopenia (a decrease in platelet numbers in the blood) are more prevalent at higher dosages.

 - Depakote may not be suitable for everyone including those with depression or other mental illness, HIV or cytomegalovirus infection, liver disease, mitochondrial disorders, or urea cycle disorders.
 Elderly people may be more sensitive to side effects including drowsiness.

-- May cause fatal liver failure; the risk is greatest in children aged less than two and people with underlying conditions (such as mitochondrial disorders, preexisting liver disease, and a urea cycle disorder).
+- May cause fatal liver failure; the risk is greatest in children aged less than two and people with underlying conditions (such as a mitochondrial disorder, preexisting liver disease, or a urea cycle disorder).

 - Depakote is not recommended for migraine prophylaxis in pregnant women.
 If you are using Depakote to treat epilepsy of manic episodes use effective birth control and speak to your doctor before choosing to become pregnant.
 Depakote can cause birth defects in unborn children.

 - Cases of life-threatening pancreatitis have been reported in both children and adults receiving valproate short-term or long-term; symptoms include abdominal pain, nausea, vomiting, and weight loss.

 - As with other antiepileptics, Depakote may increase the risk of suicidal thoughts or behavior particularly in young adults under the age of 24.
 Monitor for worsening mood.

 - May interact with a number of different medicines including aspirin, other antiepileptics, carbapenem antibiotics, felbamate, and rifampin.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.